 - No minimum investment to open an account

 - Low cost automatic investment plan through ShareBuilder

 - No-fee IRA

 - Banking services available through parent company Capital One

 - No extended hours trading

-- $49.95 fee on any no-load, no-transaction fee mutual fund held less than 90 days
+- $49.95 early redemption fee on NTF mutual funds held less than 90 days

 ShareBuilder Review Summary